samuelferreiras/samuelferreiras/README.md

 </div>

  ### Currently Studying ✍️:
+;
 > I am currently studying the "BootCamp" course at [ONEBITCODE] school.
-Where we will create an application based on Ifood using Rails and React.
+Where we will create some projects, including a world currency converter and an Ifood clone, we will use Rails and React as the main ones.

   Contact Me:👇
   <div>